armadaproject/armada/docs/submitapi.md

 5. In addition to the objects available on the existing api (`PodSpec`, `ConfigMap`, `IngressConfig`, `ServiceConfig`) we define a new message `PodGroup` which is a group of pods that all have the same PodSpec.
 This is inspired by similar concepts in [Volcano](https://volcano.sh/en/docs/podgroup/) and [k8s-sigs](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/pkg/coscheduling/README.md) and allows an efficient representation of a large number of identical pods.
-6. Jobs may be marked as pre-emptible, which is a pre-requisite for enabling pre-emeption.
+6. Jobs may be marked as pre-emptible, which is a pre-requisite for enabling pre-emeption in the scheduler.
 7. Jobs may be marked as concurrency safe which would allow Armada to optimistically run several instances of the job concurrently if capacity allows.
 8. Jobs may be marked as atMostOnce which means that Armada will not try to rerun them on a failure.
 9. Jobs may define a lifetime, which a number of seconds after which the job may be pre-empted.
-This enables more efficienct scheduling and the plan is to reward the user with exra capcity if it is set.
+This enables more efficienct scheduling and the plan is to reward the user with extra capcity if it is set.
 More details can be found in the [scheduling proposal](https://github.com/G-Research/armada/pull/976/files).

 ## Migration Strategy
 It should be possible to add a new rpc endpoint which accepts a new JobSubmissionRequest message containing a list of  new JobSubmitRequestItems.
 After some period of time, we should be able to  migrate all users to the new endpoint and retire the old rpc call.
 Reprioritization and cancellation should work as before without changes.